anloo/docker/docker_test/README.md

 # docker_test

-SHARKdata - Docker file for test.
+SHARKdata - Docker for test.

 **Don't use this setup for production.**